neatest/neat/README.md

 Pre-run commands are run on the local machine before any files are processed.

-> Those commands should be cross-OS compatible or tell in your README which environment should be used
+If you plan for other people to neat your repo, you should make sure these commands can run on any OS, or tell otherwise in your README.

 ### Ask questions